- Create a Facebook ‘page’ to engage audiences with your research

 Start sharing your research

-- Use the Share… option to share a post to a group, on an event, or on a page that you manage
+- Use the Share option to post to a group, on an event page, or on a page that you manage

 - Members of your page get an alert when you add a new post, so they never miss a thing.